Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31F-audio-subsystem.md

 1. Find the `Speakers` icon in the bottom right part of the screen and click it using the right mouse button then using the left mouse button click `Sound Settings`.
-1. Locate the `Input` section and click on the `Device properties` option.
+1. Locate the `More sound settings` bar and click on it.
-1. In the `Device properties` window select the `Additional device properties` option.
+1. Click on the `Speakers` bar using the right mouse button then using the left mouse button click `Properties`.
 1. Locate in `General` the section field named `Jack Information`.
-1. Close the window `Microphone properties`.
+1. Close the windows `Speakers Properties` and `Sound`.
 1. Disconnect a headset from the laptop.
-1. Select again the `Additional device properties` option and locate again the field named `Jack` information`.
+1. Repeat steps 7-9.

 **Expected result**

 1. `Jack Information` field in the first case should show the position `Front Panel 3.5 mm Jack`.
-1. After disconnecting a headset from the laptop and checking again option `Additional device properties` field `Jack Information` should not contain the phrase `Front Panel 3.5 mm Jack`.
+1. After disconnecting a headset from the laptop and checking again field `Jack Information` should not contain the phrase `Front Panel 3.5 mm Jack`.

 ## AUD005.001 External headset audio playback (Ubuntu 22.04)